 POLICY: It shall be the policy of the Department of Environmental Protection (DEP) to conduct inspections of hazardous waste generators and other hazardous waste management facilities located in the Commonwealth.
-The number, frequency and type of inspection will be completed in compliance with the requirements of the annual RCRA Grant commitment negotiated with United States Environmental Protection Agency, Region 3 (EPA).
-Regional solid waste environmental protection specialists shall perform the inspections following the Bureau of Waste Management (BWM) inspection guidance.
+The number, frequency and type of inspection will be completed in compliance with the requirements of the annual RCRA Grant commitment negotiated with United States Environmental Protection Agency, Region 3 (EPA) or as circumstances warrant.
+Regional Waste Management Program staff shall perform the inspections following the Bureau of Waste Management (BWM) inspection guidance.

-PURPOSE: The purpose of this policy is to establish a formalized procedure for conducting hazardous waste facility inspections in a similar fashion across all six regions of the Department.
+PURPOSE: The purpose of this policy is to establish a formalized procedure for conducting hazardous waste facility inspections in a consistent manner across all six regions of the DEP.
 This guidance recognizes that it is often not possible for an inspector to complete an inspection report on the same day of the inspection.
 Questions will often arise that may require discussion with a supervisor or manager, or a thorough review of specific sections of the regulations to resolve outstanding issues.
 It is the policy of the DEP however, that an inspector will generally complete the inspection report at the end of the inspection and leave a copy of the report with the facility after completing the inspection.
 This guidance recognizes that an inspection may require more than one day to complete.

-APPLICABILITY: This guidance applies to all Department personnel who perform hazardous waste inspections at facilities that generate, treat, store, transport, recycle or dispose of hazardous waste within the Commonwealth.
+APPLICABILITY: This guidance applies to all DEP personnel who perform hazardous waste inspections at facilities that generate, treat, store, transport, recycle or dispose of hazardous waste within the Commonwealth.

 DISCLAIMER: The policies and procedures outlined in this guidance are intended to supplement existing requirements.
 Nothing in the policies or procedures shall affect regulatory requirements.

 The policies and procedures herein are not an adjudication or a regulation.
 There is no intent on the part of DEP to give the rules in these policies that weight or deference.
-The policies and procedures merely announce the framework within which DEP will exercise its administrative discretion in having staff perform field inspections of hazardous waste facilities.
+The policies and procedures merely announce the framework within which DEP will exercise its administrative discretion in having staff perform inspections of hazardous waste facilities.
 DEP reserves the discretion to deviate from this policy statement if circumstances warrant.

 PAGE LENGTH: 7